barbatus/typescript/README.md

 }
 ````

-> Please note, "default" means that you don't need to specify them in the tsconfig.
-Though, you may want to do that to fix your IDE's TypeScript plugin.
+> "Default" means that these options are preset internally, so you don't need to specify them in the `tsconfig`.
+You may want though to add `tsconfig` to fix your IDE's TypeScript plugin.

 ## Typings

+There are three major types of typings you may encouter developing a Meteor app in TypeScript.

+One of them is typings that come from NPM packages.
+These typings are read and applied by the compiler automatically, so you don't need to worry about them at all.
+Angular 2's NPMs are a good example of such NPMs.

-Recommended way to install typigns is to use [`typings`](https://github.com/typings/typings) tool.
+Another type is typings for any third-party library you've decided to use, for example, Moment.js.
+Recommended way to search and install such typings is to use [`typings`](https://github.com/typings/typings) tool, which is de-facto a major tool to manage typings today.

+Last type is typings directly related to Meteor itself, to any of its associated NPMs, or to any Atmosphere package.
+This type of typings is supposed to be installed with the help of the `typings` tool as well, but with one nuance to mention.
+There is a special Github organization that is supposed to contain all Meteor-related typings in separate repos.
+Please check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor.

+### Installation

-For example, to install Meteor declaration files, you'll need to run commands as follows:
+To install Meteor declaration files, you'll need to run commands as follows:
 ````
 npm install typings -g

-typings install meteor --ambient
+typings install registry:env/meteor --ambient
 ````

-Current compiler doesn't make difference between declaration and regular TypeScript files, and processes them all.
-It sticks to the Meteor isomorphic environment compiling files architerture-wise.
+For more information, please read README at https://github.com/meteor-typings/meteor.

+### Typings Processing

-In other words, if you put declaration files, for example, in the server folder, they will be used for the server side code only.
+This package's TypeScript compiler doesn't make difference between declaration and regular TypeScript file processesing them all together.
+It, though, recognizes architectures of the files it processes, which means if you place a declaration file in the server folder, its typings will be read and applied for the server architecture only.

+You'll find that `typings` folder contains two folders, `main` and `browser`, which corresponds to the typings structure supported by the `typings`.
+TypeScript compiler will use typings from `main` for the server side only and accordingly - from `browser` for the client side.

 ## Example